About me

 Infectious Disease Epidemiology

-My research work revolves around mathematical formulation of infectious disease dynamics drawing upon state-of-the-art mathematical/statistical/computational methodologies to comprehensively understand transmission dynamics across various scales, thereby contributing to adressing public health concerns and answering key questions.
+My research work revolves around mathematical formulation of infectious disease dynamics drawing upon state-of-the-art mathematical, statistical, and computational methodologies to understand transmission dynamics across various scales, thereby contributing to addressing public health concerns and answering key questions.

 In the case of directly transmitted diseases, each observed case is linked to its infector, creating the non-linear behaviour in the risk of infections.
 Consequently, there arises a necessity to reconstruct transmission dynamics through mathematical models that account for these non-i.i.d. settings.